NASA-AMMOS/CameraModelUtilsJS/src/cahvore-utilities/README.md

 Returns the outgoing ray from the camera model given an image sample coordinate.
 Internally calls the appropriate camera model to ray function.

+The "sample" vector is in pixel values that must fall within the model.width and model.height.

 ### getLinearFrustumInfo

 ```js